Intensive Residency

 Phillippe (he/him) is a Zimbabwean born freelance director, dramaturg, singer songwriter, and composer.
 He is interested in creating and developing new work that explores socially relevant and representative stories, with a focus on global majority and queer voices.
 Phillippe is a co-founder of Telluric.

-Phillippe will spend his residency at Paines Plough assisting director Charlotte Bennett on My Mother’s Funeral: The Show by Kelly Jones, which will be at The Roundabout at Summerhall during Edinburgh Fringe Festival and then on tour around the UK.
+During his residency at Paines Plough, Phillippe assisted director Charlotte Bennett on My Mother’s Funeral: The Show by Kelly Jones, which was at The Roundabout at Summerhall during Edinburgh Fringe Festival in 2024 and then toured around the UK.

 Sarah Githugu at the Belgrade Theatre